microsoft/reverse-proxy/docs/docfx/articles/service-fabric-int.md

 - All statefull service replica roles are treated equally.
 No special differentiation logic is applied.
 Depending on the configuration, active secondary replicas can also be converted to `Destinations` and directly receive client requests.
 - Each of the named service instances get converted to separate YARP [Clusters](xref:Microsoft.ReverseProxy.Abstractions.Cluster) which are completely unrelated to each other.
 - Limited error handling.
 Most failures are logged and suppressed.
 Some errors will prevent the proxy config from being updated.

+## Replica/instance endpoint selection
+A SF replica/instance can expose several endpoints for client requests and health probes, however YARP.ServiceFabric currently supports only one endpoint of each respective type.
+The logic selecting that single endpoint is controlled by the `ListenerName` parameter.
+A listener name is simply a key in a key-value endpoint list published in form of an "address" string for each replica/instance.
+If it's specified, SF integration will find and take the respective endpoint URI identified by this key.
+If the listener name is not specified it will sort that key-value list by the key (i.e. by listener name) in `Ordinal` order and take the first endpoint from the sorted list.
+Regardless of the way an endpoint URI has been chosen, SF integration also checks that its schema is allowed for the given replica/instance as it's defined in the SF service configuration.

+There are several parameters specifying listener names for different endpoint types:
+- `YARP.Backend.ServiceFabric.ListenerName` - sets an explicit listener name for the main service's endpoint
+- `YARP.Backend.HealthCheck.Active.ServiceFabric.ListenerName` - sets an explicit listener name for the health probing endpoint

 ## Architecture
 The detailed process of SF cluster polling and model conversion looks as follows.